 - Typing referral letters to hospital consultants or allied health professionals such as physiotherapists, occupational therapists, psychologists and dieticians.

 - Opening letters from other GP Practices, Hospitals and consultants.
 The letters could be appended to a patient’s paper file or scanned into their electronic patient record.

 - Scanning clinical letters, radiology reports and any other documents not available in electronic format.

 - Dealing with patient complaints.

-- Checking for a patient if a hospital or consultant letter is back or if a laboratory or radiology result is back, in order to schedule a conversation with the GP .
+- Checking for a patient if a hospital or consultant letter is back or if a laboratory or radiology result is back, in order to schedule an appointment or conversation with the GP .